101arrowz/fflate/README.md

 unzipper.push(zipChunk3, true);
 ```

 As you may have guessed, there is an asynchronous version of every method as well.
-Unlike most libraries, this will cause the compression or decompression run in a separate thread entirely and automatically by using Web (or Node) Workers (as of now, Deno is unsupported).
+Unlike most libraries, this will cause the compression or decompression run in a separate thread entirely and automatically by using Web (or Node) Workers.
 This means that the processing will not block the main thread at all.

-Note that there is a significant initial overhead to using workers of about 70ms for each asynchronous function.
-For instance, if you call `unzip` ten times, the overhead only applies for the first call, but if you call `unzip` and `zlib`, they will each cause the 70ms delay.
-Therefore, it's best to avoid the asynchronous API unless necessary.
-However, if you're compressing multiple large files at once, or the synchronous API causes the main thread to hang for too long, the callback APIs are an order of magnitude better.
+Note that there is a significant initial overhead to using workers of about 50ms for each asynchronous function.
+For instance, if you call `unzip` ten times, the overhead only applies for the first call, but if you call `unzip` and `zlib`, they will each cause the 50ms delay.
+For small (under about 50kB) payloads, the asynchronous APIs will be much slower.
+However, if you're compressing larger files/multiple files at once, or if the synchronous API causes the main thread to hang for too long, the callback APIs are an order of magnitude better.
 ```js
 import {
   gzip, zlib, AsyncGzip, zip, unzip, strFromU8,